-Certificates can never be valid for a longer time period than their parent root certificate.
-However, it is Cleverbase's policy to renew root certificates as soon as their expiration date is less than three years away, ensuring a minimum validity of three years for end user certificates.
+Certificates can never be valid for a longer time period than their issuer certificate.
+However, it is Cleverbase's policy to renew issuer certificates as soon as their expiration date is less than three years away, ensuring a minimum validity of three years for end user certificates.